rywible/wrela6/docs/design/compiler-pipeline-design.md

 whether a platform call can write a region, whether a function is terminal, or whether a proof-only value has no runtime representation.

-The first OptIR lowering should erase proof-only operations only after proof acceptance.
-It should preserve the facts that make erasure and optimization
+OptIR lowering should erase proof-only operations only after proof acceptance.
-valid:
+It should preserve the facts that make erasure and optimization valid:

 - ownership, noalias, and field-disjointness
 - zero-sized proof/resource values